magikMaker/magik-server/README.md

 magik-server --dot --help
 ```

-Start the server on port 8080 of localhost
+Start the server on localhost on port 8080

 ```shell
 magik-server